aleiepure/EmbeddedSoftwareIot-final/README.md

 ## Getting started
 1. Follow [these instructions](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) to flash CircuitPython onto your boards.

 > [!WARNING]
 > Pay attention to download the correct UF2 file for your specific board(s).

 > [!TIP]
 > If both microcontrollers are connected to a computer together, sometimes one of the virtual USB drives will be called `CIRCUITPY1` instead of the usual `CIRCUITPY`.
 We suggest renaming the drives to names like `WIFI` and `NOWIFI` to avoid confusion.

 > [!NOTE]
-    > This repo targets circuitpython 8.2.8, the latest version at the time of writing.
+> This repo targets CircuitPython 8.2.8, the latest version at the time of writing.
 If the downloaded version is more recent, make sure to replace the libraries with the ones from [adafruit's bundle](https://circuitpython.org/libraries).

 2. Empty both virtual USB drives and copy the files from this repo.
 The ones from the `WIFI/` folder go in the wifi-enabled board, the `NOWIFI/` in the non-wifi-enabled board.